-For each middle school course a student is enrolled in, he/she will take a Semester Exam at the end of each semester.
-The Semester Exam for the middle school courses will count as 10% of the final semester grade.
+For each middle school course a student is enrolled in, he/she will take a semester exam at the end of each semester.
+The semester exam for the middle school courses will count as 10% of the final semester grade.
 Each nine (9) weeks grade will count as 45% of the final grade.
-For high school courses taken in the middle school, each nine (9) weeks will count as 40% of the final grade and the Semester Exam will count as 20% of the final grade.
-If the course (middle or high) includes an End of Course exam, the End of Course exam will count as 30% of the student's final end of year grade.
+For high school courses taken in the middle school, each nine (9) weeks will count as 40% of the final grade and the semester exam will count as 20% of the final grade.
+If the course (middle or high) includes an End of Course (EOC) exam, the EOC exam will count as 30% of the student's final end of year grade.